 Just do it!

 When you get the chance to do an internship abroad, I can really recommend it!
-You should not doubt to do it, just do it and make some new experiences.
+You should not doubt about it, just do it and make some new experiences.
 Not only the internship itself is very educational, but during your time abroad you also learn a lot about the culture, the people and the language of the country you are going to.
-Furthermore, being five months all on your own in an unknown country make you learn about yourself too.
+Furthermore, being five months all on your own in an unknown country let you learn lots about yourself too.

 And oh, when you are in France, you should really taste a delicious big macaron of the bakery ‘Paul’.
 They are the best!

-Have you ever been to Lorraine or the Alsace?
+Have you ever been to Lorraine and the Grand Est?
 How was your trip?
 Or do you have any questions about the region?
 Go ahead and ask me in the comments!